 On the downside, these gloves are designed for more active situations, which is why they might not be as warm as other gloves out there.
 If you are planning on being active, this would be a good thing, but if not you should take it into account.

-Rab Baltoro Glove
+Rab Baltoro Gloves

-Best Use: Ice climbing, dry ice handling
+Best use: Ice climbing, dry ice handling

+These Rab Baltoro Gloves are perfect for you if your goal is to keep your hands warm during your winter activities.
 Due to its Matrix DWS outer fabric and the insulation on the back of the hand, your gloves will not only feel warm and comfortable but will also provide freedom of movement for your hands.

 Also, due to its Pittards Armortan leather that goes through the palm, you will have a great grip on things and would not worry about slipping.
 It feels like silk on the inside, but it keeps you protected on the outside thanks to the leather reinforcement patch around the areas of critical seams.